-The Deans of Academics are Josh Arborgast (High School) and Jamie Fairbanks (Middle School).
-They serve as members of the school's leadership team, working to help students achieve academic success.
-Their duties include coaching students on academic strategies, organizing academic testing, and handling elevated student academic issues.
+The Deans of Academics is Josh Arbogast (High School and Middle School).
+He serves as members of the school's leadership team, working to help students achieve academic success.
+His duties include coaching students on academic strategies, organizing academic testing, and handling elevated student academic issues.